 How Much Do Leather Book Binding Services Cost?

 The cost of leather book binding depends on several factors and the design elements that you want included in your book.
-As a starting point, a customer leather covered book that is 8.5” x 11” in size, starts at $225.00.
+As a starting point, a customer leather covered book that is 8.5” x 11” in size, starts at $285.00.
 There are additional charges that will apply for cover inlay, cover photo, titling, die making, and printing.
-To learn more about the potential cost of your leather book, please request a consult.
+If you are interested in Azalea Bindery helping with your book project please fill out our new book request form.
+We will contact you in 5 business days with an estimate and when can schedule your job for the bindery.
+The bindery has had an increase in requests in the past few years so we are scheduling new jobs no less than 6 months from now.

 Available Products In Our Leather Book Binding Line